 - Vacuum Sealer

-- During this time, set the sous vide cooker to 72°C / 162°F to start heating the water.
+- Set the sous vide machine to 83°C / 183°F to start heating the sous vide water bath.

 - Serve with steaks and other red meats, or a side dish along salads.